-Key Concept Questions

-What was the Titanic and why was it significant?
+Key Concept Questions What was the Titanic and why was it significant?
 What was the Titanic's route?

-Was the design of the ship flawed?
-How did a metal ship weighing thousands of tons ever float?
+How was the Titanic built and how did a metal ship weighing thousands of tons ever float?
+What was life like on board for different social classes?

-How was life aboard the Titanic and the disaster affected by class and social attitudes?

 How was Morse code used on the Titanic?
 Why did so many people die and how were those who survived rescued?

-Was it an avoidable disaster?
 Who was to blame?

-How has the past been preserved in the area?
-Is it ethical to take artefacts from the wreck of the Titanic?
+How can we leam about the sinking of the Titanic and life in 1912 by studying historical artefacts from the wreck?
 How did the Titanic disaster influence sea travel today?